 Fees will incur once we’ve started processing your permit application.
+Any changes will have a rider fee applied to them.
 Applicable fees are still due even if you cancel your application prior to approval.
 Minimum amount due is 1 rider to cancel the application.
 Additional fees are determined by work done prior to cancelation (i.e. notification sets delivered, fire review completed, etc.).

 Film Permit Application

 Santa Clarita film permits are good for 14 days and up to 10 locations.
 Confirm if your location is in our permit jurisdiction, or give us a call at (661) 284-1425.

 Film Permit Fees (effective July 1, 2017)

 Santa Clarita has some of the lowest permit fees in the 30-mile zone!
 For information on rates for filming at City owned properties, give us a call at (661) 284-1425.

 Both a Certificate of Liability Insurance and Endorsement naming the City of Santa Clarita as an “Additional Insured” are required for all film permits.
 These samples show the correct wording for the additional insurance section.
 Your insurance company may charge a fee for the endorsement.
 Please talk to your insurance company for the actual cost.
 Minimum coverage limits are $1,000,000 for still photo/motion picture permits, $2,000,000 for filming involving an Unmanned Aircraft Systems (UAS) and $5,000,000 for filming involving aircraft (plane/helicopter, etc.) use